StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

 ## Description

-Returns the total number of rows that meet the specified conditions.
+Returns the total number of rows specified by an expression.

-StarRocks supports three variations of this function:
+This function has three variations:

-- `COUNT(*)` counts all rows in a table, no matter wheter they contain null values.
+- `COUNT(*)` counts all rows in a table, no matter whether they contain NULL values.

 - `COUNT(expr)` counts the number of rows with non-NULL values in a specific column.